87tana/ImageObjectClassification_NetworkComparison/README.md

 ## Introduction:
 This project centers on the application of **deep learning techniques** to identify brain tumors in **MRI scans**, emphasizing a comparative analysis of diverse transfer learning approaches.
 Magnetic Resonance Imaging (MRI) serves as a premier diagnostic tool for this purpose.
 The integration of deep learning, a cutting-edge technology in **medical image analysis**, has yielded remarkable results.
 Leveraging these methods, I successfully **classified brain tumors** into **four categories**: No Tumor, Glioma Tumor, Meningioma Tumor, and Pituitary Tumor.

+This project focuses on utilizing deep learning techniques to identify brain tumors in MRI scans, with a specific emphasis on comparative analysis of various transfer learning approaches.
+MRI is a crucial diagnostic tool for this purpose.
+The objective is to classify brain tumors into four categories: No Tumor, Glioma Tumor, Meningioma Tumor, and Pituitary Tumor.

+Three distinct deep neural network models, namely MobileNet, Xception, and ResNet50, were developed for the classification of brain MRI images into these four independent classes.
+These models aim to predict whether a patient has a brain tumor or not based on the analysis of their brain MRI scans.
+The comparative analysis of these models provides insights into their respective performance and effectiveness in the task of brain tumor classification.

 - Source of data [Brain Tumor](https://figshare.com/articles/dataset/brain_tumor_dataset/1512427)

 ## Motivation and Goals: